 Natural Remedies for ADHD: Next Steps

-- Download: What to Eat (and Avoid) for Improved ADHD Symptoms
+- Free Download: What to Eat (and Avoid) for Improved ADHD Symptoms

-The content for this article was derived from the ADDitude Expert Webinar “How Nutrition, Sleep, Exercise & Behavioral Interventions Can Reduce ADHD Symptoms” and “Lifestyle Changes with the Biggest Impact on Kids with ADHD,” with Sanford Newmark, M.D. (available as ADDitude ADHD Experts Podcast episode #217), which was broadcast live on April 24, 2018 and August 4, 2022, respectively.
+The content for this article was derived from the ADDitude Expert Webinars “How Nutrition, Sleep, Exercise & Behavioral Interventions Can Reduce ADHD Symptoms” and “Lifestyle Changes with the Biggest Impact on Kids with ADHD,” with Sanford Newmark, M.D., which were broadcast live on April 24, 2018 and August 4, 2022, respectively.

 Thank you for reading ADDitude.
 To support our mission of providing ADHD education and support, please consider subscribing.
 Your readership and support help make our content and outreach possible.
 Thank you.

 1 Del-Ponte, B., Quinte, G. C., Cruz, S., Grellert, M., & Santos, I. S. (2019).
 Dietary patterns and attention deficit/hyperactivity disorder (ADHD): A systematic review and meta-analysis.
 Journal of Affective Disorders, 252, 160–173. https://doi.org/10.1016/j.jad.2019.04.061

 2 Cooper, S., Bandelow, S., Nute, M., Morris, J., & Nevill, M. (2012).
 Breakfast glycaemic index and cognitive function in adolescent school children.
 British Journal of Nutrition, 107(12), 1823-1832. doi:10.1017/S0007114511005022

 3 Roberts, J. R., Dawley, E. H., & Reigart, J. R. (2019).
 Children’s low-level pesticide exposure and associations with autism and ADHD: a review.
 Pediatric Research, 85(2), 234–241. https://doi.org/10.1038/s41390-018-0200-z